 In this unit we began by explaining the understanding of religion.
 We find how religion has been defined by different social scientists and also observed various aspects of religion.
 Further, we turned to the examination of communalism, fundamentalism and secularism.
-It was felt that secularism in its true sense could counter fundamentalistic and communalistic tendencies.
+It was felt that secularism in its true sense could counter fundamentalist and communalistic tendencies.
 Finally we observed religious disharmony in India.

-Madan, T.N.
-1987, Non-Renunciation : Themes and Interpretation of Indian Culture, Oxford University Press, Delhi

-Madan, T.N.
-1997; Modern Myths, Locked Minds, Oxford University Press, Delhi.

-Bipan Chandra; 1984 Communalism in modern India, New Delhi, Vikas

-Durkeim, E, 1965; The elementary forms of the religions life, The Free Press, New York,.

-Kumar, Anand 1999; Nation building in India-Culture Press & society, Radiant Publisher, Delhi.

-Haralombus, M 1980Sociology Themes and Perspectives, Oxford University Press.
+- Madan, T.N.
+1987, Non-Renunciation : Themes and Interpretation of Indian Culture, Oxford University Press, Delhi - Madan, T.N.
+1997; Modern Myths, Locked Minds, Oxford University Press, Delhi. - Bipan Chandra; 1984 Communalism in modern India, New Delhi, Vikas - Durkeim, E, 1965; The elementary forms of the religions life, The Free Press, New York,. - Kumar, Anand 1999; Nation building in India-Culture Press & society, Radiant Publisher, Delhi. - Haralombus, M 1980Sociology Themes and Perspectives, Oxford University Press.

-- 1. Define Religion and give its aspects of Religious Interaction? - 2.
-Write a note on Religion in India? - 3.
-Explain the causes of Religious disharmony in India?
+Write a note o n Religion in India.
+Explain the ca uses of Religious disharmony in India.